Shilpa Ranade

-Shilpa Ranade (born 1966) is an Indian designer, animator, illustrator, filmmaker and academician.
+Shilpa Ranade (born 1966) is an Indian designer, animator, illustrator, filmmaker and academic.
 She has been faculty at the Industrial Design Centre at IIT Bombay since 2001.
 She has directed animated short films for Channel 4, UK and her films have been screened all over the world, winning accolades in some of the most prestigious film festivals.
 The award-winning animation movie Goopi Gawaiya Bagha Bajaiya was her last full-length feature film which world premiered at the Toronto International Film Festival.
 Her other films are Naja Goes to School and Mani's Dying.

 Early life and education

 As a child, she was deeply interested in drawing and art.
 Her parents encouraged her to pursue a career in an area of her interest.
 After class 10, she decided to pursue applied art and she went to Sir J.J.
 Institute of Applied Art where she specialized in Illustration and Video.
 She then decided to pursue visual communication at I.I.T.
 Bombay and in 1989, she graduated with Master in Design (Visual Communication) with a specialization in Advanced Illustration and Video.
 To study animation formally, she pursued her M.Phil in Animation at the Royal College of Art in London.
 Her thesis was on 'Indigenous Images and Narratives for Socially Relevant Animation'.